De mulierum subtili decepcione

-De mulierum subtili decepcione ('regarding women's cunning deception') is a story found in the Gesta Romanorum, a medieval Latin compilation of exempla and tales (where it appears as chapter 120 in Hermann Oesterley's edition).
+De mulierum subtili decepcione ('regarding women's cunning deception') is a story found in the Gesta Romanorum, a medieval Latin compilation of exempla and tales.
 It is also known as Darius and his Three Sons.

+In Hermann Oesterley's edition of the Gesta Romanorum, this tale appears as chapter 120.

 Summary

 Summarising the version of the story translated from the manuscript London, British Library, MS Harley 219 of the Latin Gesta Romanorum by Thomas Hoccleve, Sebastian Sobecki writes:The narrative is a moralizing coming-of-age tale in which Jonathas, the youngest son of the emperor, receives three talismans, a ring, a brooch, and a magic carpet.
 He then attends university [...] and falls in love with the prostitute Fellicula, who on three separate occasions cheats him of one of these three items, each time forcing Jonathas to return to his mother, who admonishes him with a variant of the same life lesson.
 When Fellicula has obtained all three enchanted items, she leaves Jonathas behind in a distant country, after which she is stricken with sickness.
 Abandoned at the far end of the world, Jonathas makes his way back, acquiring along the way both poisons and the means to heal Fellicula.
 Once he has returned, he pretends to heal her, but instead gives her the poisonous items that cause Fellicula to die a gruesome death.